Management and Business

 As a department within a liberal arts college, our program teaches students to think about business from multiple dimensions, giving insight into the ethical, historical, technological, cultural, creative, ecological, and political forces that have shaped business and are shaped by it.
 By rooting our curriculum in a spectrum of six contextual dimensions (below), we lead our students to master the core disciplines of the field and to prepare for tomorrow’s dynamic global environment.
 While bringing an interdisciplinary, liberal arts perspective to the study of business, our program does not sacrifice a firm education in the functional areas of management, marketing, accounting, and finance.
 Indeed, we offer business as a context to demonstrate the value of a liberal arts education.

-Six Dimensions for Studying Management and Business in Context
+Seven Dimensions for Studying Management and Business in Context

 The Department of Management and Business offers a firm education in the functional areas of management, marketing, accounting, and finance.
-In addition, the department has adopted six dimensions for studying management and business in context to help our students become well-rounded leaders in an increasingly complex world.
+In addition, the department has adopted seven dimensions for studying management and business in context to help our students become well-rounded leaders in an increasingly complex world.
 These dimensions push students to explore the core disciplines of management and business within a spectrum of conceptual frameworks and perspectives drawn from various disciplines in the liberal arts and a contextual understanding of business operations and economic forces (e.g., historical, cultural, global, environmental, etc.).
 MB courses may fulfill one of these dimensions or several of them, depending on the course content.

 -